oconnor663/bessie/README.md

   the wire and short-message performance above all else.
 They're often used with ephemeral keys, where random nonces and key commitment aren't important.
   For comparison, an empty AES-GCM ciphertext is 16 bytes, while an empty Bessie ciphertext is 56 bytes.
-For a TLS-oriented design based on BLAKE3, see [BLAKE3-AEAD](https://github.com/oconnor663/blake3_aead).
+For a TLS-oriented cipher based on BLAKE3, see [BLAKE3-AEAD](https://github.com/oconnor663/blake3_aead).

 Although the Bessie cipher and its library implementations are eventually